Conditions

 • PFO size

-RESPECT TRIAL
+RESPECT trial

 The RESPECT trial was conducted at 69 centers across the U.S. and Canada.
 Alone among PFO closure studies, RESPECT included patients on anticoagulation therapy, providing a real-world cross section of patients.
 This trial has the most extensive follow-up data among all PFO closure studies; it spanned 13 years overall with 5,810 patient-years of safety follow-up.
 The RESPECT trial also revealed low rates of serious atrial fibrillation with the closure device, consistent with medical therapy.